-Contact utilities (electricity, gas, water, internet, mobile, TV licensing) within 2-4 weeks with account number, death certificate copy, and executor details.
-They'll close accounts or transfer to executor/surviving occupant.
-Cancel direct debits after final bills.
-You can use Tell Us Once to notify government departments (like council tax), but you'll need to contact private utility providers separately.
+Contact utilities (electricity, gas, water, internet, mobile, TV licensing) within 2–4 weeks with the account number, a certified copy of the death certificate, and your details as executor or next of kin.
+They will close accounts or transfer them to the surviving occupant.
+Cancel direct debits only after final bills are settled.
+You can use Tell Us Once to notify government departments, but private utility providers must be contacted separately.

 When someone dies, their utility accounts need to be transferred, closed, or continued.
 Most UK utility companies have dedicated bereavement teams that make this process easier, but you'll need to contact each one individually.
 According to Citizens Advice, notifying utilities promptly prevents continued billing and ensures the property remains properly serviced.